 - You can generate an ensemble chorus/flanger effect by utilizing the multiple controls present in the “ensemble” section

 - Users have a choice between 32 presets to help serve as starting points

 - Dual-channel tube amp drive emulation

 Ring Modulator 101 works on Windows 7 or higher only.
 Unfortunately, it doesn’t support Mac devices at the moment.
 It comes in VST format and supports both 32 and 64-bit systems.

-While the interface of this plugin needs a massive redesign, there is no doubt that the Ring Modulator 101 by SonicXTC is a plugin that posses great quality when it comes to sound and good potential.
+There is no doubt that the Ring Modulator 101 by SonicXTC is a plugin that posses great quality when it comes to sound and good potential.
 Moreover, it is a free plugin that makes it so much more reasonable for many users.

-6. de la mancha Ring Thing (FREE)
+2. de la mancha Ring Thing

 Ring Thing is another impressive Ring Modulator plugin that is developed by de la mancha.
 It packs impressive features on a simple interface.